Deploy the ZDM Proxy and monitoring

 Multi-datacenter clusters

-If Origin is a multi-datacenter cluster, you will need to specify the name of the datacenter that the ZDM Proxy should consider local.
+For multi-datacenter origin clusters, you will need to specify the name of the datacenter that the ZDM Proxy should consider local.
 To do this, set the property origin_local_datacenter

 to the datacenter name.